The Fall River Cult Murders, 1979-80

 The first to be interviewed in connection with Raposa’s murder was Andy Maltias, the last known person to see her alive.
 A nervous Maltias denied any knowledge of the crime.
 However, a few days later he contacted police after receiving details of the murder in “a psychic dream.”
 Very specific details.
 Police played along and brought Maltias to the crime scene, allowing him to describe what he had seen in his “dream.”
 It turns out that he was quite the clairvoyant, knowing exactly where the woman’s body had been discovered, its positioning, time of death, method of killing and various other details that were not made public at that time.15 His “psychic testimony” was indeed helpful to the investigation, although probably not in the way it was intended.
 A confused Maltias soon found himself in handcuffs and charged with murder.

-.16 She also claimed to have been present for the killing of Doreen Levesque and agreed to turn state’s evidence in that case as well.
+In the days following his arrest the investigation would receive further assistance from an unexpected source: Robin Murphy contacted police and offered to testify against Andy Maltias as a witness to the murder.16 She also claimed to have been present for the killing of Doreen Levesque and agreed to turn state’s evidence in that case as well.
 In exchange for her cooperation she brokered a deal where she was placed in protective custody and granted immunity in both murders.
 Shrewd girl.

 The story she gave police, and later repeated in court, was that Andy Maltais had killed Barbara Raposa after discovering that she had been cheating on him with another man.
 Murphy claimed to have been with them both on the night of the murder.
 They had all been partying together while driving around the city and at some point the couple started arguing.
 Maltias then parked his car behind the abandoned factory, dragged Raposa out and raped her.
 She cried for help and he proceeded to beat her, first with his fists and then with a rock.
-Afterwards he drove off with Murphy, leaving his bloodied girlfriend to “crawl away” on her own
+Afterwards he drove off with Murphy, leaving his bloodied girlfriend to “crawl away” on her own.17

 Why didn’t Murphy go to the police sooner?
 She claimed that Maltias had threatened her with the same fate if she talked.
 It was only after he was behind bars that she felt safe enough to come forward with her story.
 It was a testimony full of holes, but, given his past history of violent sexual transgressions, it would be enough to put Andy Maltias away for the rest of his life.
 With rumors of Satanism and human sacrifice in the air, the more mundane jealous rage motive came as something of a media disappointment.
 Barely even worthy of a front page headline.
 What about Carl Drew and his cult of murderous black-robed followers?
 Those details would come to light during Murphy’s recounting of the Doreen Levesque murder.

 Although the forensic evidence was near-identical to the Raposa case, according to Murphy there was no direct connection between the two murders – except for the fact that she happened to be present for both.
-“The killing of Doreen Levesque was an offering of the soul [to] Satan,” she would tell police
+“The killing of Doreen Levesque was an offering of the soul [to] Satan,” she would tell police.18 And, as expected, Carl Drew was behind it.

 Murphy’s version of events may have been plausible if Doreen Levesque had been, say, quietly smothered or strangled to death.
 But the testimony didn’t at all match up with the forensic evidence left behind, which painted an extremely violent picture of sexual assault, prolonged torture and a very bloody death.
 It’s hard to believe that she heard no screams and saw no evidence of blood on either man.
 Also, according to her, the whole ordeal was over in a matter of minutes.
-In fact, she told police that she wasn’t even certain that Levesque had been murdered until she saw it in the newspapers a few days later
+In fact, she told police that she wasn’t even certain that Levesque had been murdered until she saw it in the newspapers a few days later.20 In time, her story evolved to include various gory details and Satanic embellishments, all of which had apparently slipped her mind during the initial interview.

 THE SACRIFICE OF KAREN MARSDEN